 Probably not the biggest concern on this style of helmet as the wide eye ports allow a huge amount of airflow, especially as the chin vents aren’t closeable.

 There is a limited amount of ventilation into the upper section of the skull cap, but there are two very small venting ports at the rear of the helmet.
 I suspect these offer little venting.

 However, having worn this helmet on some pretty warm test rides, my head never got excessively hot (to the point where sweating began).

 I wasn’t expecting much in this department, with this lid effectively operating like an open face, with wind battering the eye-port.

 Not ‘library’ quiet, but adequate and on par with many full-face lids I’ve tested.
 (If you are after a quiet helmet, check out this roundup of the quietest motorcycle helmets.)

 Although there are no obvious, predefined ear ports for speakers, there is a void in the cheek pads that will easily accommodate them.

 I suspect the helmet shape means it won’t be compatible with every comms unit, but I know of at least one rider who successfully wears a Packtalk Bluetooth unit on his Ex-Zero.

-This style of helmet probably isn’t for everyone, and many people don’t really like the idea of wearing goggles.
-But for any retro, cafe style riders, this helmet delivers on style.
-Plus its lightness and quality feel, makes it a joy to wear.
+This style of helmet probably isn’t for everyone, and many people don’t like the idea of wearing goggles.
+But for any retro, cafe-style riders, this helmet delivers on style.
+Plus, its lightness and quality make it a joy to wear.

-It’s greatest feature is that it has all the protection of a full face helmet, whilst it’s massive eye port grants the freedom of the open road by giving you the feeling of wearing an open face helmet.
+Its greatest feature is that it has all the protection of a full-face helmet, while its massive eye-port grants the freedom of the open road by giving you the feeling of wearing an open-face helmet.